Maharramoff/cross-field-validation/README.md

 **4. Validation Logic:** If the annotation is present, the validator executes its custom validation logic, comparing field values as needed.

-**5. Violation Reporting:** If a constraint is violated, the validator adds a `ConstraintViolation` to the list, which is then handled by the validation framework.
+**5. Violation Reporting:** If a constraint is violated, the validator adds a `CrossFieldConstraintViolation` to the list, which is then handled by the validation framework.

 ### Contributing